beaurushton/react-native-camera/docs/RNCamera.md

 ### Native Event callbacks props

+#### `onCameraFeaturesDetected`

+Function to be called when camera is ready or features change.
+Returns a data object with details of supported frame rates, resolutions, lenses, exposurePointOfInterest and focusPointOfInterest support and audio input sources.

 #### `onCameraReady`

 Function to be called when native code emit onCameraReady event, when camera is ready.